 If you are interested in traveling to Georgia for the limited one-year period and need further information about the policies for staying in the country in this condition, you can reach out to our Georgia immigration specialists.

-In all other cases, in which a foreign national intends to immigrate to the country, a D category visa, or an immigration visa, is required.
+In all other cases, in which a foreign national intends to immigrate to Georgia from Russia, a D category visa, or an immigration visa, is required.
 This is issued for:

 - D1: can be referred to as the Georgia work visa as it is issued for employment purposes (contracted work);